informalsystems/sovereign-ibc/docs/architecture/adr-002-light-client-implementation.md

   ```

   - This notably includes a check for the occurrence of DA height offsets.
 This
-    consists of the confirming the presence of offsets for both the target and
+    consists of confirming the presence of offsets for both the target and
     trusted heights as follows:

   ```rust